Pakistan province calls for dissolution of local assembly in favor of ex-PM Khan - ExBulletin

 Local elections in both provinces, in addition to general elections later this year, would be a costly and logistically complicated exercise for a government heavily dependent on foreign aid after last year’s devastating floods.

-Political analysts said that pressure played into Khan’s demands, although local assembly elections did not constitutionally trigger a national election.
+Political analysts said this pressure played into Khan’s demands, although the local assembly elections did not constitutionally trigger a national election.

 “We want elections.
 No more, no less,” PTI’s Chaudhry told reporters when asked about Punjab’s decision to dissolve its legislature.